minmin423/minmin423/README.md

 ### About Me 🤓:

 - Aspiring Full Stack Web Developer
-- Currently enrolled a 4th year student in Baliuag University
+- Currently enrolled as a 4th year student in Baliuag University
 - Currently working as an intern in Intelliseven Technology Solutions Inc.

 <a href="https://ph.linkedin.com/in/michael-angelo-dela-cruz-79b868281" target="_blank">